 The campus residency policy is based on the knowledge that living in university housing can provide both educational and social opportunities important to the success of college students.
-All students enrolling at Midwestern State University are required to live in university housing unless they:
+All students enrolling at Midwestern State University are required to live in university housing unless they meet one or more of the following exemptions:

-1. Are living in the home of their parents or legal guardian within 60 miles of the campus and commuting to class;
+- Are living with a parent or legal guardian within 60 miles of the campus and commuting to class;

-3. Have accumulated 60 semester hours of college academic credit prior to the first day of classes for the housing agreement period.
-Hours achieved while in high school are counted (e.g. concurrent or dual credit);
+- Have accumulated 60 semester hours of college academic credit prior to the first day of classes for the housing agreement period of a respective agreement period;

-5. Are part-time students enrolled in 11 hours or less for the fall or spring semester.
+- Are part-time students enrolled in 11 hours or less for the fall or spring semester;

 Students enrolled in courses and required to reside on campus but who have not signed up for campus housing may be assessed the semi-private semester room rate for Killingsworth or Pierce Hall.